rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 If cardinality is "single" or "external", then `body`, `encoding`, and `mediatype` fields are included directly in the Part object.

-### ExternalPart objects
+### external_part objects

-The `ExternalPart` object can contain the following fields with similar meanings to those in MIMI content, with exceptions noted below.
+The `external_part` object can contain the following fields with similar meanings to those in MIMI content, with exceptions noted below.

 - `mediatype` is the value of the `contentType` in MIMI.
 It is mandatory if present in the MIMI message and recommended otherwise.
 - `url` is the URL of the content as a text string.
 It is mandatory